Mikej81/PowerSRG/README.md

 # *TODO:

--Working on CreateClientSSLProfile() function.

--Workflow Upload, Split (key/pair, as needed), install.
-Tie to CreateClientSSLProfile() when completed.

--Work on upload NTP keys, and install accordingly.

 -Found Admin rename / disable does not work when using Remote AAA.
 Figure out work around for that.
 Possibly switch to local, update, switch back to AAA.
 What effects on currently logged in user?

 -SelfIP Lockdown

--Concurrent GUI Users

--Attach cookie encryption irule to HTTPS Virtual Servers

 # Verified Working:
--11.6.0

--12.0.0

--12.1.1

--12.1.2

--13.0
+* 15.x
+* 14.x
+* 13.x
+* 12.x
+* 11.6.x

 # PowerShell Functions
 -iControl() - streamlines the PowerShell Invoke-RestMethod, adds logging / debug.